Best Medicare Advantage Plans in Texas (2026)

 Best Texas HMO Medicare Advantage Providers

 Texas seniors have 61 HMO Medicare Advantage plans from 10 providers.
 Most plans (53) charge $0 monthly premiums.
-Maximum out-of-pocket limits range from $2,900 to $9,250, averaging $4,513 annually.
+Maximum out-of-pocket limits range from $2,900 to $9,250.
+The average MOOP is $4,513.
 The average CMS star rating across all HMO options is 3.94, with 37 plans earning 4 stars or higher.
 Nearly all plans (60 of 61) include enhanced Part D drug coverage.

-• Devoted Health offers Texas HMO options with a 5-star CMS rating across 11 plans, $0 monthly premiums on 10 plans and $3,847 average MOOP.
+• Devoted Health's 11 Texas HMO plans carry a 5-star CMS rating, $0 monthly premiums on 10 plans and $3,847 average MOOP.

 • Wellcare matches Devoted's top MoneyGeek score with three plans averaging $5 monthly and $3,707 MOOP, though its 3.65-star CMS rating is lower.

-• Prominence Health Plan ranks third with a 4.5-star rating across four plans, charging $2 monthly with $3,517 average MOOP.
+• Prominence Health Plan ranks third with a 4.5-star rating across four plans.
+Its average monthly premium is $2, with a $3,517 average MOOP.

 Prominence Health Plan4.50$2$3,51744.46